 - Dark room proactive test

 What Our Glaucoma Eye Exam Looks For

 We cover numerous indicators during our glaucoma exam:

 - Overall lens opacity

 - Swelling of the cortex

 - Any white occlusions

-- Density of the central zone of the lens
+- Density of the lens’ central zone

 - Brightness of reflected light from the back of the eye